fmilkau/powertac-experiment-manager/README.md

 These services are managed via [Docker Compose](https://docs.docker.com/compose/).
 Please refer to its documentation for a complete reference of available operations.

-Switch to your Experiment Manager directory for the following command to work:
+Switch to your Experiment Manager directory for the following commands to work:

 ```shell
 cd /path/to/experiment-manager